Quest-FlisKits OverDue Tomahawk

 • Nose Cone Weight – From me Bench

 PROS - Pretty nice build - t' Flis kit goes together just as you would expect for one o' their kits – nice quality components and well written instructions.
-Nice surprise was t' slightly smaller BT-60 tube from t' Tomahawk which allowed me t' interlock t' booster and main body tube fins providin' extra support durin' launch.
+Blimey!
+Nice surprise be t' slightly smaller BT-60 tube from t' Tomahawk which allowed me t' interlock t' booster and main body tube fins providin' extra support durin' launch.

 Flight: